ENG4152 – Varieties of English Texts

 The course assumes a good proficiency in written and oral English.

 10 credits overlap with ENG2152 – Varieties of English Texts

 Seminar, two hours per week for 13 weeks, 26 hours in total.

-Students are required to hand in two obligatory papers in order to qualify for the exam.
+- Students are required to hand in two obligatory papers in order to qualify for the exam.
 The last of these will be a draft of your term paper.
 Information about deadlines will be given at the start of the course.
-Read more about guidelines for compulsory activities.

 The obligatory requirements must be fulfilled in order to qualify for the exam.

-The exam form is a term paper (approx. 10 standard pages).
+The exam form is a term paper of approx. 10 standard pages (a standard page consists of 2,300 characters).
 You must work on the term paper during the whole semester, with supervision from the teacher.

 In the assessment both content and language will be considered, as well as the appropriate presentation of quotations, references and linguistic examples.